IBM/teaching-your-monolith-to-dance/docs/runtime-modernization/README.md

 - **The user of system provided Apache Wink APIs requires configuration** To use system-provided third-party APIs in Liberty applications, you must configure the applications to include the APIs.
 In WebSphere Application Server traditional, these APIs are available without configuration.
 This is a configuration only change and can be achieved by using a `classloader` definition in the Liberty server.xml file.

-- In summary, some minimal code changes are required to move this application to the Liberty runtime and the decision was taken to proceed with these code changes.
+- In summary, some minimal code changes were required to move this application to the Liberty runtime and the decision was taken to proceed with these code changes.

 **Homework**: After you complete this workshop, review the step-by-step instructions on how to replicate these steps from the [Next Steps](../resources.md) section.
 Then try Transformation Advisor with one of your applications to migrate it to Liberty.